averak/MelCNN/README.md

 Blind sound source separation of multiple speakers on a single channel with Dilated Convolution.

 ## Description
-Auto encoder that separates sound sources using Dilated CNN.
+Auto encoder that separates sound sources using Dilated Convolution.

 ## Requiremenst
 * Ubuntu 18.04